2025 Academy Awards Odds and Predictions

 • Monica Barbaro – A Complete Unknown (+2000)

 Zoe Saldana is finally getting the credit she deserves.
-She’s actually an extremely talented actress, but her work has gone overlooked and/or she simply hasn’t had the proper stage to this point.
+She’s an extremely talented actress, but her work has gone overlooked and/or she hasn’t had the proper stage.
 Her role in Emilia Perez finally got her an Oscar nomination, though, and she’s a really good bet to take it home.

 Best Visual Effects